 Thank you to our National partners for their kindness and generosity.
 The impact they’ve made in our community cannot be understated.
-You can become a Superhero by lending a helping hand to our efforts of service and successful activations in the neighborhoods that support local and national businesses.
+You can become a Superhero by lending a helping hand to our efforts of service. click here to send us a message

-CFC40 has partnered with Love Yourself Always Inc. for Heart 2 Heart, a three-part activation in Columbia, SC to center and uplift adolescent black girls who are without consistent positive male figures in their lives.
-The day will begin with a self-defense class facilitated by US Olympic Judo Master Rhadi Ferguson followed by a special Heart 2 Heart brunch as the day's centerpiece which will allow the girls to engage male role models in candid conversation to explore their curiosities.
-The activation will culminate in the male role models teaching the girls how to ride bicycles.
+CFC40 partnered with Love Yourself Always Inc. for Heart 2 Heart, a three-part activation in Columbia, SC to center and uplift adolescent black girls who are without consistent positive male figures in their lives.
+The day began with a self-defense class facilitated by US Olympic Judo Master Rhadi Ferguson and was followed by a special Heart 2 Heart brunch where the girls engaged in candid conversation with their male role models.
+The activation culminated with the male role models teaching the girls how to ride bicycles. #CheckOnColumbia

 Through partnerships with a number of Baltimore-based organizations, CFC40 facilitated the purchase and donation of more than 100 care packages containing everything from feminine hygiene products, items for young mothers, and materials for girls in school.
 Thank you to all volunteers.

 CFC40 partnered with Black Millinneals for Flint and First Trinity Missionary Baptist Church of Flint, MI to solicit public donations and purchased pallets of bottled water for families in Flint, MI.
 We surpassed our goal and donated over 1000 cases of water--in excess of 7,000 gallons--to serve over 500 households served with the much needed necessity of clean water.
 We charge you to continue supporting First Trinity MBC's efforts to provide clean water for families in Flint.